lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

 {::nomarkdown}</div>{:/}

+Lines which begin with '**#**' are comment lines and are ignored.
+(More generally, text after a `#' in any line is ignored).

+Also lines beginning with '**%**' are directives to the preprocessor.
+They can do various things similar to a normal programming language, such as assign variables, conditionally read some lines, loop over sections of input, etc.  In

-**nit**, **met**, etc,  are variables used in expressions further down.
+Near the top, beginning with **% const**, begin a series of variable declarations. **nit**, **met**, etc,  are variables used in expressions further down.
 The parser interprets the side of brackets {..} as expressions, converts it into numbers, which are finally read as numerical values associated with a tag.
 The parser is explained in further detail [here](file-preprocessor.html)

 For example this line
   metal=  {met}                    # Management of k-point integration weights in metals